-If you have a warrant for your arrest on the Tulalip Reservation, you may be able to quash it and get a new hearing date.
+If you have a warrant for your arrest on the Tulalip Reservation, you may be able to call in to quash it and get a new hearing date.

 The Tulalip Tribal Court encourages you to quash your warrant.
-It shows you are taking care of business and makes a good impression on the judge.
+You must call at the times above to quash your warrant.
+Otherwise you will not get a new hearing, and your warrant will still be active.
 It’s also advised that you keep your warrant quash paperwork on you for at least one week.

 First-time offenders (sometimes second-time offenders) don’t pay anything for a warrant quash.
 If you are a repeat offender, the judge may levy a fee, anywhere from $25, $50, or $75.
 Once you’ve paid the fee, the police, prosecution, and community supervision will be notified that you came to the court to quash your warrant.

-If you have questions regarding warrant quashes, you can call the tribal court at 360-716-4773.
+If you have further questions regarding warrant quashes, you can call the tribal court and speak to the court clerk’s office at 360-716-4773 [option 5].